 Established in 2008, WePay is a digital payment service solution that offers payment infrastructures to businesses.
 WePay’s target market mainly includes financial service firms, payment processing service providers, large-scale online solutions, and software developers.

-Through its payment products, WePay allows organizations across the world to facilitate transactions through several types of payment hardware, mobile app integrations, and software solutions.
-This focus on financial service firms and large scale businesses makes the company quite different from typical payment processing services providers such as Stax.
+WePay allows organizations across the world to accept payments with a variety of products, including payment hardware, mobile app integrations, and payment software solutions.
+This focus on financial service firms and large-scale businesses makes the company quite different from typical payment processing services providers such as Stax.

 While WePay was initially launched as a standalone operation, it was acquired by JPMorgan Chase in 2017.
 Chase’s acquisition was a strategic move to touch more Fintech solutions, increase its transaction base, and have more platform exposure.

 Since the acquisition, it operates as a division of the world-leading corporation, Chase bank, and provides its solutions in line with the financial services firm’s infrastructure.

 Since Chase WePay doesn’t offer conventional POS solutions or payment processing services, it remains more restricted and limited in terms of its overall solutions.
 It also means that WePay’s services are not the right fit for typical brick-and-mortar stores or walk-in businesses that need traditional POS support.

 With that being said, WePay does offer a variety of solutions in terms of its financial services.
 If you run a payment firm that needs financial services infrastructure, payment facilitators or need to integrate large-scale transactions into your operations, WePay can be the right fit for you.